Alex Borstein: 2010–present: Getting On and The Marvelous Mrs. Maisel

-Borstein has made several supporting appearances in such comedic films as Killers (2010), Dinner for Schmucks (2010), Ted (2012), ParaNorman (2012), A Million Ways to Die in the West (2014), and The Angry Birds Movie (2016).
+Borstein has made several supporting appearances in such comedic films as Killers (2010), Dinner for Schmucks (2010), Ted (2012), ParaNorman (2012), A Million Ways to Die in the West (2014), The Angry Birds Movie (2016), and The Bad Guys (2022).

 In 2010, Borstein joined the first season staff of the Showtime comedy-drama series Shameless, as a writer and supervising producer.
 In its second season, she held the position of writer and consulting producer.
 She also guest-starred as Lou Deckner in numerous episodes of the series, beginning in the first-season episode "But at Last Came a Knock."

 She also appeared as a comedian contestant on IFC's short-lived comedy-driven game show Bunk in 2012.

-Borstein starred as Dawn Forchette on the HBO comedy series Getting On, which is a remake of a UK series with the same name.
+Borstein starred as Dawn Forchette on the HBO comedy series Getting On, which is a remake of a British series with the same name.
 The series has gained positive reviews and earned multiple Primetime Emmy Award nominations.
 It aired from 2013 to 2015.

-In 2017, Borstein began starring as Susie Myerson in the historical comedy-drama series The Marvelous Mrs. Maisel, for which she received significant critical acclaim and won two Primetime Emmy Awards for Outstanding Supporting Actress in a Comedy Series.
+From 2017 to 2023, Borstein starred as Susie Myerson in the Amazon Prime Video historical comedy-drama series The Marvelous Mrs. Maisel, for which she received significant critical acclaim and won two Primetime Emmy Awards for Outstanding Supporting Actress in a Comedy Series.

 Personal life

 Borstein met actor and writer Jackson Douglas while she was studying improv at the ACME Comedy Theatre.
-Douglas proposed to her during the taping of a MADtv skit and they were married in 1999.
+Douglas proposed to her during the taping of a MADtv sketch and they were married in 1999.
 Douglas filed for divorce in October 2014 and it was finalized in 2017.

 Borstein was pregnant while she recorded the DVD commentary for the Family Guy episode "Stewie Kills Lois"; she joked about naming her baby Stewie.
 She and Douglas have a son and a daughter.